benjaminpope/ladder/docs/software.md

 - `scipy`, with miscellaneous scientific Python features, and
 - `ipykernel`, which runs Jupyter notebooks.

+You can create a new environment with all of this using the following terminal commands:

 ```shell
 conda init
 conda create --name ladder python=3.9 pip numpy matplotlib astropy scipy ipykernel